Bodmin Moor AONB section

 As well as the high granite tors, prehistoric hut circles and standing stones, there are some more modern historical areas of mining and quarrying.
 Small farmsteads, many medieval in origin, support livestock grazing – helping to keep the moorland and heath free from scrub and bracken.

-Colliford and Sibleyback lakes, and Dozemary Pool with its Arthurian associations, are all significant bodies of water.
+Colliford and Siblyback lakes, and Dozmary Pool with its supposed Arthurian associations, are all significant bodies of water.
 There are also large conifer plantations at Halvana and Smallcombe Downs.
-There are numerous footpaths – the Moor is a great place for walkers.
+Grab yourself an OS Map and get out and explore ...the Moor is a great place for walkers.

 The cast and crew found themselves on Bodmin Moor for a large part of their time in Cornwall.
 Scenes featuring the exterior of Ross Poldark’s cottage, Nampara, were shot here along with many capturing the cast on horseback.
 With a rugged character and wild streak, Bodmin Moor provides the perfect backdrop to Poldark’s plot of passion and family dramatics